scheids1/PUI2017_rls672/HW3_rls672/CitibikeReview_gc2300.md

 c.
 Since the research focuses on the means of two samples and the standard deviations of two population are unknown, the two-sample t statistic should be used.

+# FBB ok, this should be helpful to the author.
+I had also asked to suggest improvements on the analysis